Meet Roberta Brooks

 Represent you in trial to try and get the best outcome possible

 Roberta Brooks has the background and experience to analyze a case from beginning to end so that she can develop an aggressive defense strategy that will protect you.
-She has been practicing criminal defense for 15 years, so she knows the ins and outs of the law and courtroom procedures that all state courts must follow.
+She has been practicing criminal defense for more than 20 years, so she knows the ins and outs of the law and courtroom procedures that all state courts must follow.
 She offers Zoom meetings by appointment for your convenience.

-For example, Roberta had one case where the officer not only failed to disconnect the internet from the computer he was investigating, but he neglected to use a secure thumb drive with a read/write blocker.
-This means that while he was investigating, he was leaving his electronic footprint all over the computer which tainted the evidence.
-In addition, the machine downloaded viruses and spam which caused further corruption of the data.
-Roberta uncovered this flaw and the electronic evidence was deemed inadmissible.
-As a result, her client's felony was reduced to a misdemeanor.
+For example, Roberta had one case where the officer not only failed to disconnect the internet from the computer he was investigating but also neglected to use a secure thumb drive with a read/write blocker.
+This means that while he was investigating, he was leaving his electronic footprint all over the computer that tainted the evidence.
+In addition, the machine downloaded viruses and spam, which caused further corruption of the data.
+Roberta uncovered this flaw, and the electronic evidence was deemed inadmissible.
+As a result, her client’s felony was reduced to a misdemeanor.